SaharukhShaikh/SaharukhShaikh/README.md

 <br/>
 Things I am currently experimenting with : Desinging tools like Figma, adobe xd etc.
 <br/>
-Want to become an Entrerpreneur 💸 and an Open Source Contributor ❤️.
+Want to become an Graphic Designer 💸 and an Open Source Contributor ❤️.
 </p>